BankruptG0r3/Weaponsmith-Job/README.md

 Installation:
-ensure that the dependancies are added and started add the following table to your database : rsg-weaponsmith.sql add rsg-weaponsmith to your resources folde
+ensure that the dependancies are added and started add the following table to your database: rsg-weaponsmith.sql add rsg-weaponsmith to your resources folder

 Add this too shared jobs: